Charles L. Carpenter: USS Helena

-The captain of Helena, now the senior American officer in the task force because of the death of the task force commander Callaghan in action, Helena's skipper — Captain Gilbert Hoover — commanded the task force's retirement to Espiritu Santo from the battle area.
+The captain of Helena, now the senior American officer in the task force because of the death of the task force commander Callaghan in action, Helena's skipper, Captain Gilbert Hoover, commanded the task force's retirement to Espiritu Santo from the battle area.
 While he focused on this new duty, Carpenter commanded the bridge of Helena.
-On the way, light cruiser Juneau was torpedoed and sunk by submarine.
-Despite observed survivors, Captain Hoover assessed that the task force lacked the means to conduct a search and rescue in its current location and condition, the battle leaving two ships with antisubmarine capacity on hand (one heavily damaged) and other ships too damaged to remain in the area.
+On the way, the light cruiser Juneau was torpedoed and sunk by a submarine.
+Despite the observed survivors, Captain Hoover assessed that the task force lacked the means to conduct a search and rescue in its current location and condition, with the battle leaving two ships with antisubmarine capacity on hand (one heavily damaged) and other ships too damaged to remain in the area.

-Juneau's 100+ survivors (out of a total complement of 697) were left to fend on their own in the open ocean for eight days before rescue aircraft belatedly arrived.
+Juneau's 100+ survivors (out of a total complement of 697) were left to fend for themselves in the open ocean for eight days before rescue aircraft belatedly arrived.
 While awaiting rescue, all but ten of Juneau's crew died from their injuries, the elements, or shark attacks.
 The dead included the five Sullivan brothers.
-For this inaction of rescue, Halsey removed Hoover from command of Helena, which he later regretted as a grievous mistake, writing in his memoirs that "Hoover's decision was in the best interests of victory".
+For this inaction in rescue, Halsey removed Hoover from command of Helena, which he later regretted as a grievous mistake, writing in his memoirs that "Hoover's decision was in the best interests of victory".

 Helmsman view

-From the memoirs of George Albert DeLong, helmsman of USS Helena when USS Juneau was sunk.
+The scene was described in the memoirs of George Albert DeLong, helmsman of USS Helena, when USS Juneau was sunk: